-- See data in the interactive Report Viewer.
+- See data in the interactive report viewer.

 - Perform additional formatting of the table data.

 - Embed the data content in a dashboard.

 Create a report from the view by selecting Save Ad Hoc View and Create Report; you can also create and run a report directly from the repository.
-For more information, see Running or Creating a Simple Report.
+For more information, see "Running or Creating a Simple Report" on page 61.
 When you run the report, it is displayed as a JasperReport.